kolinsturt/kolinsturt.github.io/_posts/2014-03-01-condition.md

 	}

-The call_once() function utilizes the [std::once_flag](http://en.cppreference.com/w/cpp/thread/once_flag) which makes sure a function only gets called once and runs to completion.
+The `call_once` function utilizes the [std::once_flag](http://en.cppreference.com/w/cpp/thread/once_flag) which makes sure a function only gets called once and runs to completion.
 You can use any [C++ Callable object](http://en.cppreference.com/w/cpp/concept/Callable) as the second parameter.
 In the example you've passed in a [Lambda function](http://en.cppreference.com/w/cpp/language/lambda).
 You used it to make sure the state of the object doesn’t get reinitialized.

-For more information, check out [condition_variable](http://en.cppreference.com/w/cpp/thread/condition_variable) documentation.
+If you'd like to know more about `condition_variable`, check out the [condition_variable](http://en.cppreference.com/w/cpp/thread/condition_variable) documentation.